Deploying OpenVPN Service

 docker run -it --rm --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn ovpn-client-revoke myname

-Start OpenVPN Service
+Start the OpenVPN Service

 docker run -it --rm --name openvpn-server --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn run